laulin/ceres/README.md

 There is two target : *request code* and *request test*.
 Both use the pattern N to 1 (multi entity, single model).
 You also do the opposite (1 to N) or a simple 1 to 1.

+#### Aggregate

+**Advanced topic, you can skip it at first time**

+In some case, you may need to send many models *at same time* to a temple.
+You can see this in the *router* case of the example.

+To do that you have to add a key *aggregate: true* in the target.
+All models will be merge in a dict called *models*, directly available in the template.

 # Thanks